-While working at the CIA, you will be exposed to intelligence challenges while performing meaningful work that relates to your college major.
+The Undergraduate Scholarship Program is a financial needs-based initiative that offers undergraduate students an unmatched experience in a diverse, equitable, and inclusive environment.
+Undergraduate students, serving as scholarship recipients with CIA, attend an accredited college/university on a full-time basis and work during summer breaks at the Agency.
+While working at CIA, you will be exposed to real intelligence challenges while performing meaningful work that relates to your college major.
 An IT major, for example, might be given increasingly complex projects involving sophisticated computer systems.
 An engineering major might help produce a piece of state-of-the-art equipment.
-A finance major could be involved in developing and analyzing budgets for a worldwide operation, while a foreign language major might be instrumental in translating documents for US policymakers.
+A finance major could be involved in developing and analyzing budgets for a worldwide operation, while a foreign language major might be instrumental in translating documents for U.S. policymakers.
 An international relations major might brief a senior policymaker and, as a final example, a human resources major could have the opportunity to develop and implement personnel policies and procedures.

 If selected as a scholarship recipient, you will receive a wide array of benefits, including:

 A) Tuition assistance up to $18,000 per calendar year for tuition, mandatory fees and books; STEM field positions receive tuition up to $25,000 per calendar year.